 Morocco set to repurchase part of $3 bln IMF credit line

-RABAT, Dec 23 (Reuters) - The International Monetary Fund said on Wednesday Morocco planned to repay part of a $3 billion credit line it offered in April, when the country sought to offset the financial shock of the coronavirus pandemic and maintain adequate reserves.
+RABAT, Dec 23 (Reuters) - The International Monetary Fund welcomed on Wednesday Morocco's decision to repay part of a $3 billion credit line it offered in April, when the government sought to offset the financial shock of the coronavirus pandemic and maintain adequate reserves.

-Morocco may reimburse 1 billion dollars at once to the IMF, said local news website Medias 24, citing an unnamed finance ministry source.
+Morocco's finance ministry said it will complete on Jan.
+8 the reimbursement of $936 million, citing comfortable foreign exchange reserves covering seven months of import needs.

+Morocco tapped the bond market twice this year to raise 1 billion euros ($1.22 billion) in September and $3 billion this month.

-The Fund expects Morocco's economy to contract by 7.2% this year and rebound by 4.5% in 2021, assuming an improvement of tourism and export sectors.
+The Fund expects Morocco's economy to contract by 7.2% this year and rebound by 4.5% in 2021, assuming an improvement in tourism and export sectors.

 ($1 = 0.8221 euros)